simeononsecurity/simeononsecurity.ch/content/articles/how-to-ask-better-questions/index.en.md

 ## Do Your Research First

-Before asking a question, it's essential to do some research to see if the answer can be easily found online.
+Before asking a question, you need to do some research to see if the answer can be easily found online.
 With the abundance of information available at our fingertips, it's likely that someone else has already asked the same question and received an answer.
 If the answer is readily available on a search engine, it's best to avoid asking the question.

 That being said, not all questions have clear-cut answers.
 Some may require more in-depth research, or the answer may not be available online.
 In these cases, asking for guidance on where to find the answer can be appropriate.